debrawolford/plant-swap/README.md

 #### Landing Page
 A clean and minimal landing page that the users see when they visit the website.
 This allows users to either log in, register, or find out more about *Plant Swap*.

-Both the Sign In and Lear More buttons change from a transparent background to a dark green background when being hovered over.
+Both the Sign In and Learn More buttons change from a transparent background to a dark green background when being hovered over.

 On mobile, the Learn More button disappears, in order to save screen space.